LvdT/chowdown/_recipes/meat-glaze-honey-licorice.md

 - ginger

 directions:
+- Dissolve the licorice powder in water in a saucepan, getting rid of any lumps
-- Put the honey, lemon juice and salt in a saucepan on low heat
+- Add the honey, lemon juice and salt and warm on low heat until it starts to simmer
 - Add the flour and cook until it is thick enough to coat the meat
-- In the meantime dissolve the licorice powder in some water
-- Turn off the fire and add the licorice water and ginger to the sauce
+- Turn off the fire and add the ginger

 ---